 Astrophysicists estimate that the sun has made 23 revolutions around our galaxy since the sun and earth were formed.
 One revolution of the sun around our galaxy is said to take 200 million years.

 On the earth's surface, molecules (two or more atoms) bounced off each other and bonded.
 Within the chaos a bit of regularity had begun.
 Molecular interactions produced single cell organisms: bacteria, archaea, protozoa, algae, and fungi.
 According to the Encyclopedia Britannica, bacteria developed between 419.2 to 358.9 million years ago.
 Sunlight on single-cell matter released oxygen into the atmosphere — photosynthesis.
 With more mixing and chemical bonding more order formed: multicellular organisms appeared.
 Life had begun, and seeds.
-Part of the cellular structures were deoxyribonucleic and ribonucleic acids (DNA and RNA) carrying in seeds what we call genetic instructions for development of these organisms.
+Plants were living organisms with little mobility and less of the sensory nervous system that mobility and intentionality required.
+Part of cellular structures were deoxyribonucleic and ribonucleic acids (DNA and RNA) carrying in seeds what we call genetic instructions for development of these organisms.
 Only those organisms thrived that were constructed in a way that made its survival possible.
 Biological evolution had begun.

 Plant life arose after fungi had been putting nitrogen and oxygen into soil.
 Depending on environmental circumstances, species of trees evolved from ferns and other plant life.
 In addition to plant life there were insects and other creatures with a sensory nervous system – systems that served them in seeking moisture, nutrition and escaping danger.